gtorres777/eks_rds_terraform/README.md

 ```

 ## Usage

+Configure the S3 bucket and DynamoDB table as in the ```backend.tf``` file or change it as the name you choose for your S3 bucket and DynamoDB table resources

+Then execute the following commands:

 Run ```terraform init``` to initialize the working directory containing Terraform configuration files.

 Run ```terraform apply``` to deploy the application.